Fear Setting: A Checklist Template for Defining Your Fears

 Did you catch Tim Ferriss’ recent Ted Talk, “Why you should define your fears instead of your goals”?
 As an entrepreneur it home because I’m constantly making checklists to manage the constant chaos in my life.
 Of course, within those checklists are several lists with personal and professional goals and milestones.
 But there is one list I do not have, and that is what Ferriss calls “Fear Setting”.

 In this Ted Talk, Ferriss explains how to handle life’s difficult choices, and the results from either taking action or not taking action.
-Ferriss shares this things called “Fear Setting” as an important tool that will help us overcome the fear of making difficult choices.
+Ferriss shares this thing called “Fear Setting” as an important tool that will help us overcome the fear of making difficult choices.

 To fully understand and benefit from Fear Setting, you first must understand Stoicism.
 I must admit, I had heard the term many times, but I did not understand its true definition.